-- 10. A range of strategies will be used to respond to inappropriate behaviour.
+- 9. An ethos of encouragement is central to the promotion of positive behaviour.
+Rewards are one means of achieving this.
+They have a motivational role in helping students to realise that positive behaviour is valued, and clearly defined in the procedures.
+Integral to the system of rewards is an emphasis on praise both informal and formal to individuals and groups. - 10.
+A range of strategies will be used to respond to inappropriate behaviour.
 This will include consequences but will also take into account the personal circumstances of the child in deciding what action is appropriate. - 11.
 A range of consequences are clearly defined in the procedures and their use will be characterised by clarity explaining why the sanction is being applied and what changes in behaviour are required to avoid future sanctions.
 The procedures make a clear distinction between the sanctions applied for minor and major offences. - 12.
-Q3 Academies Trust believes that positive behaviour management is about helping students to make appropriate and positive choices.
+Q3 Academies believe that positive behaviour management is about helping students to make appropriate and positive choices.
 Negative behaviour cannot be ignored and must be dealt with appropriately.
 However, Q3 Academies are aware that not all negative behaviour is a response to inappropriate choices or following the wrong moral code.
 Research has shown that a child's psychological state may also determine patterns of behaviour; such that in certain circumstances the sanctions approach may not be effective.
 In recent years much research into attachment disorder has found that children who have suffered some form of trauma in early life may use behaviour as a means of communicating that they feel unsafe or insecure in their environment.
-Q3 Academy will seek to identify such children, and when attachment issues have been identified and recognised will seek to use additional behaviour strategies, such as time out cards, adult mentoring and providing a safe space as well as applying sanctions that are appropriate to manage the child's behaviour.
+Q3 Academy Great Barr will seek to identify such children, and when attachment issues have been identified and recognised will seek to use additional behaviour strategies, such as time out cards, adult mentoring and providing a safe space as well as applying sanctions that are appropriate to manage the child's behaviour.